jjohnson2701/EditsToISCEContainer/README.md

 DELTA_LATITUDE | | Pixel Size [1]
 FIRST_LATITUDE | | Origin [1]

-Finally, edit the file_name in the dem.xml file to match its final location on Summit
+Edit the <property name="file_name"> in the dem.xml file to match the location dem.envi will be stored on Summit

+Generate a .vrt file to complete the necessary files for processing ($ gdalbuildvrt dem.envi.vrt dem.envi)

-Copy both the DEM and the of these files into summit, in a directory you specify to the container in the following step.
+Copy dem.envi, dem.envi.xml, and dem.envi.vrt to Summit, in a directory you specified in the previous step.
 The example has my path, which follows the infrastructure displayed at the bottom.

 * In the future I will have instructions on how to make this transfer.
 Easiest way for large transfers is globus connect, instructions here https://curc.readthedocs.io/en/latest/compute/data-transfer.html.

-Rename both the dem and the associated xml file as dem.envi and dem.envi.xml so they work with the docker seamlessly

 #### DEM setup part B:
 open topsApp_template5m.xml.

-Edit the <property name=”dem filename”> path to match wherever you store your DEM on summit.
+Edit the <property name=”dem filename”> path to match the stored DEM on Summit.

-For best results, I recommend also running gdal_info on your local DEM, and getting a coordinate list of the boundaries of your DEM so it doesn’t process more data than needed.
-Provide the coordinates in the following order, SNWE.
-An example of the coordinates from my Lagos DEM are pictured in the google doc.
+Run gdal_info on your DEM, and make note of the corner coordinates in the output.
+Fill in the coordinates of the entire DEM in the "region of interest" and "geocode bounding box", or a smaller subset in SNWE order.

-I then add in the following region of interest and geocode bounding box so only the area covered by my DEM is processed.
-Lagos DEM bounding: 6.0229007, 7.0312007, 3.0039348, 4.0172348
+example:
+<property name="region of interest">[6.0229007, 7.0312007, 3.0039348, 4.0172348]</property>
+<property name="geocode bounding box">[6.0229007, 7.0312007, 3.0039348, 4.0172348]</property>

-Then open jobscript_5m_array.sh,
+Finally, open jobscript_5m_array.sh
-Edit the "export DEM_LOCATION=/projects/jojo8550/dems/Lagos/5m/dem.envi" to wherever your DEM is stored
+Edit the "export DEM_LOCATION=/projects/jojo8550/dems/Lagos/5m/" to wherever your DEM is stored